 - Turn the heat down and let it cool enough to avoid burning yourself.

-- Using a paper towel or a cloth, wipe the rust residue off the surface.
+- Using heavy-duty paper towels or a cloth, wipe the rust residue off the surface.

 - Pour water onto the grill grate and wipe down with a cloth.